nexeons/maxf-blog/content/project/epanet_books/index.md

 Printed copy (25$) - {{< staticref "https://www.amazon.ca/GPS-Google-Earth-Development-collaborate/dp/8461602358" "newtab" >}}buy on Amazon{{< /staticref >}}
 PDF file (10$) - {{< staticref "https://gumroad.com/l/nxMS" "newtab" >}}buy on Gumroad{{< /staticref >}}

+If you would like to learn more about the books, or need other ways of accessing them, feel free to contact me!